Incessant inferno: Balogun market fire victims write Sanwo-Olu, call for probe

 While calling on the state government to assist them, Ekpe revealed that she lost goods worth about N10 million to the 2019 fire incident in the market.

 “I am 61 years old, I need help.
 Some northerners looted our goods, while they were putting out the fire on Sunday.
-I sell ready-made adults and children’s clothes imported from Vietnam, the United States of America and Turkey,” she said.
+I sell ready-made adults and children clothes imported from Vietnam, United States of America and Turkey,” she said.

 Addressing the protesters along with other lawmakers in the state house of assembly, Moshood Osun, representing Lagos Mainland 2, promised that the petition would be submitted to the Speaker of the House, Mudashiru Obas for appropriate action assuring that the matter would be investigated.